Contraband Police

 Contraband Police is a video game developed by Crazy Rocks Studios and published by PlayWay, released in March 2023 for Microsoft Windows.
 Two years prior a demo version, called Contraband Police: Prologue was published.
 The game was also released for PlayStation 5 and Xbox Series X/S on 7 November 2025.

-The premise of the game is working as a border guard and head of the border post, in a fictional communist country called Acaristan in 1979 (in some cases the game can go onto other years).
+The premise of the game is working as a border guard and head of the border post, in a fictional communist country called Acaristan in 1981 (in some cases the game can go onto other years).

 Gameplay

-The player performs the duties of a border control agent.
-The player is responsible for controlling entrants, comparing passports and other documentation, and rejecting entrants with improper documentation and searching for smugglers with drugs flasks and fake money.
-The player must also deal with a chance of terrorists raiding the base but must be wary as some smugglers will not make eye contact or drive away, prompting the player to chase after them.
-An endless mode has been added in March 2024 as a part of the Anniversary Update.
+The player performs the duties of a border officer.
+He is responsible for checking entrants' documentation and searching for contraband.
+The player will also deal with terrorists raiding the border post or smugglers attempting to flee when illegal items are found.
+Moreover, he will occasionally have to perform field missions, which range from intercepting contraband to investigating crimes.

+An endless mode has been added in March 2024 as part of the Anniversary Update.